garden-io/garden/docs/reference/commands.md

       # If a listed varfile cannot be found, it is ignored.
       varfiles:

+      cache:
+        noCache:
+          # Specify the list of variables to ignore when caching this action.
+This is particularly useful for the
+          # distributed caching where a certain variable might change across environments, but the action should
+          # still be cached.
+          #
+          # For instance, if you have an 'deploy' action that relies on a variable to determine the ingress hostname,
+          # you may wish to designate the `${var.ingress-hostname}` variable as one to be ignored.
+This ensures
+          # that the action's version remains consistent, even as the hostname varies across different environments.
+          variables:

       # The spec for the specific action type.
       spec: